barbazul/1kfa/mod_guide_gm.md

  * They're surrounded and outnumbered
  * They've lost the majority of their Stamina points and the foes in the scene are still healthy and looking to fight
+ * The villain's plot is a hair's breadth from completion
  * There's a puzzle they need to solve, but haven't got a clue

-In a dire situation, you can spend a point from the *Good Bank* to have an allied NPC enter into the scene.
+Spend a *Journey point* to have an allied NPC enter into the scene, just in time to save the day or spoil the plot.

-The NPC should be someone (or some thing) the players' characters have met before and should have an honest reason, based on the fiction, to assist the players' characters.
+The NPC should be someone (or some thing) the PCs have met before and who has an honest reason, based on the fiction, to assist the PCs.

+This could be a love interest mentioned in someone’s backstory, a local page boy from the last town, or a double-crossing wizard who had a change of heart.
+Their arrival changes an otherwise established fate, a victory or defeat.

-As you move the combat spotlight around the scene, the NPC should get a turn to act as often as each player does.
+If combat is underway, as you move the combat spotlight around the scene, the NPC should get a turn to act as often as each player does.

- * The NPC may use the Defend move
  * The NPC may assist any player character's attack, adding an appropriate die to the attack power
  * The NPC may get into a scuffle with one foe, effectively preventing that